tallcomponents/content/guide/tallpdf/extend-tallpdf-net.md

 Code sample: Use specialized class in XML

 Note that the content of the text node is assigned to the Text property of H1.
-See also Section _Text Properties_ in Chapter <a href="generate-pdf-from-xml">Generate PDF from XML</a>.
+See also Section _Text Properties_ in Chapter [Generate PDF from XML](generate-pdf-from-xml).

 **NOTE**: It is necessary to force the CLR to load the assembly that defines H1 before you do the conversion.
 Otherwise, the CLR will not be able to create a new instance of your custom type through the .NET reflection mechanisms.
 You can do this by referring a type inside this assembly or by loading the assembly explicitly by calling Assembly.LoadFrom("path to my assembly.dll" ).